microsoft/teams-ai/js/samples/ai/hal9000/README.md

 DAVE:  Open the pod bay doors, Hal.
 HAL:  I’m sorry, Dave.
 I’m afraid I can’t do that.
 DAVE:  What’s the problem?
-HAL:  l think you know what the problem is just as well as l do.
+HAL:  I think you know what the problem is just as well as I do.
 ```

 Notice that the bot remembered Dave's first message when responding to the second.